gaslight/gaslight-google/README.md

 # Gaslight::Google

 The `gaslight-google` gem provides an interface for interacting with the Gaslight Google API.

 ## Installation

-This gem requires a runtime dependency to 'gaslight/gaslight-client', which is not published.
-You'll need to clone that repo locally and `rake install` it to add it to your `gem list`

 Add this line to your application's Gemfile: